-Drawing inspiration from other tracks of the machine learning community that never or rarely suffer from such unclear research objectives, we notice a fundamental difference between time series forecasting and these evergreen fields: \emph{does the field have a well-known and clear performance upper bound}.
-For instance, image recognition in computer vision \citep{deng2009imagenet}, a popular and long-standing area since 2000, has a quantifiable and widely accepted goal, that is, to achieve 100\% accuracy.
-Besides, human performance in recognition can also serve as a good reference.
-These well-established targets not only provide a tangible reference of model capability but also ensure the community is clear on whether one task or benchmark has been well solved, fostering rapid progress and guiding researchers to focus on broader and harder tasks \citep{krizhevsky2012imagenet, simonyan2014very, he2016deep} when one task has been saturated.
+Drawing inspiration from other tracks of the machine learning community like computer vision, we notice a fundamental difference between time series forecasting and these evergreen fields: \emph{does the field have a well-recognized and clear performance upper bound}?
+For instance, image recognition in computer vision \cite{deng2009imagenet}, a popular and long-standing area since 2000, has a quantifiable and widely accepted goal, that is, to achieve 100\% accuracy.
+Although the 100\% accuracy may be practically unattainable due to labeling noise and inherent ambiguity in some images, these well-established targets provide a concrete reference of model capability and ensure the community is clear on whether one task or benchmark has been well solved~\cite{krizhevsky2012imagenet, simonyan2014very, he2016deep}.
 Unfortunately, there is no such clear goal for time series forecasting.
 Given the partially observable and inherently uncertain nature of time series, achieving zero prediction error is fundamentally unattainable.
-More importantly, even human experts often struggle to define what constitutes the best possible prediction for a given time series, making this area suffer from saturated tasks and measuring actual model quality.
+More importantly, even human experts often struggle to define what constitutes the best possible prediction for a given time series, making this area suffer from saturated tasks and uncertain measures of actual model quality.

-Beyond general time series forecasting, some real-world applications exist with domain-specific ``forecasting performance upper bound'' stemming from years of expert experience, such as weather forecasting~\citep{wu2023interpretable} and financial quantification \citep{yang2020qlib}.
-However, such domain knowledge relies on human experts and is limited to specific areas, which cannot serve as a general rule for diverse and complex forecasting tasks focused on by the research community.
-Additionally, expert knowledge may result in a wrong judgment of the bottleneck due to personal bias or human limitations, which can be potentially broken by data-driven methodology \citep{bi2023accurate}.
-Motivated by the above observations, we believe that it is of immense importance to establish a \emph{performance upper bound} for data-driven models to guide future research on deep time series forecasting.
+Beyond general time series forecasting, certain real-world applications exhibit domain-specific notions of a forecasting performance upper bound, often informed by decades of expert experience, such as weather forecasting \cite{wu2023interpretable} and financial quantification \cite{yang2020qlib}.
+However, such domain knowledge relies on human experts and is limited to specific areas, which cannot serve as a general rule for diverse and complex forecasting tasks studied by the research community.
+Additionally, expert knowledge may result in a wrong judgment of the bottleneck due to personal bias or human limitations, which can be potentially broken by data-driven methodology \cite{bi2023accurate}.
+These observations highlight the need for a \emph{performance upper bound} for data-driven models to better contextualize real progresses in deep time series forecasting.